Odaiba Seaside Park お台場海浜公園

 The islet was once part of a series of forts guarding Tokyo

-It can be accessible by train or water bus.
+Accessible via train or water bus.

-A three-minute walk from Odaiba Kaihin Koen Station or Daiba Station on the Shinkotsu Yurikamome Line.
+Odaiba Seaside Park is a three-minute walk from Odaiba Kaihin Koen Station or Daiba Station on the Shinkotsu Yurikamome Line.
 You can also get to the park directly via water bus from Asakusa and elsewhere.

 This manmade seaside park is a popular attraction for both locals and tourists.
 While swimming is not allowed, visitors can take part in other activities such as windsurfing and paddle boarding.
 In addition to beautiful views of the Tokyo Bay waterfront, visitors can enjoy walks on the sandy beach and grassy lawns, and check out the view from the observation deck.